nosan/embedded-cassandra/embedded-cassandra/README.md

 ```

-It is possible to use a custom configuration via `constuctor`.
+It is possible to use a custom configuration via `constructor`.

 ## Maven